Board Members

 Dan is an entrepreneur with over 25 years of business experience, and currently owns Kaizen Performance Improvement Corp.
 Dan and his team help business owners scale up and improve the value of their businesses.

 Despite being an electronics technologist by training, Dan’s passion is for serving people.
-He is a long-time fund raiser and rider in the Enbridge Ride to Conquer Cancer, and has served on the Neighbour to Neighbour Centre board since 2015.
+He is a long-time fund raiser and rider in the Enbridge Ride to Conquer Cancer, and has served on the Neighbour 2 Neighbour Centre board since 2015.

 Dan lives in Beamsville with his wife and two children.
 He is also an aviation geek and pilot.
-Dan is super excited for the opportunity to serve on the Neighbour to Neighbour board, and help lead the Hamilton Mountain community to an improved quality of life!
+Dan is super excited for the opportunity to serve on the Neighbour 2 Neighbour board, and help lead the Hamilton Mountain community to an improved quality of life!

 Nick Davies